Well Woman Exam

 After the discussion, you lie down on the exam table so Dr. Bracy can feel your organs from the outside.
 She then helps you get into a comfortable position for your pelvic screening to perform a Pap test.
 Using a speculum, she opens your vaginal region in order to view your cervix.

-Then, Dr. Bracy uses a plastic spatula-like device and swab to collect a sample of your cervical cells to test for any abnormal cells.
-Afterward, she places two fingers inside of your vagina to examine you for any lumps or other abnormalities.
+Then, Dr. Bracy uses a plastic-like speculum and brush to collect a sample of your cervical cells to test for any abnormal cells.
+Afterward, she will do an internal examination to evaluate your pelvic organs.

 If you would like to discuss birth control options, during your well woman exam is an ideal time to do so.
 Dr. Bracy asks how long you would like to prevent pregnancy as well as questions regarding your health and sexual tendencies.
 Based on your answers, she may recommend an oral contraceptive, otherwise known as “the pill,” which you take every day to prevent pregnancy.